dura-sh/durachain-whitepaper/README.md

 ### Text Editor or LaTeX Client
 You will also need a LaTeX client or a multipurpose text editor to interact with the contents of this repository.

-If you're a bitch, you could also upload the contents of this repository to an online TeX editor like Overleaf v2.

 #### Atom
 We recommned Atom, a text editor made available by GitHub that can be configured and customized for a variety of purposes, including working with LaTeX files.